itsgabz/website_next_generation/CONTRIBUTING.md

 ```
 git checkout development

-nvm use # if you have node version manager installed otherwise ensure you have the correct node version, specified in .nvmrc
+# if you have node version manager installed otherwise ensure you have the correct node version, specified in .nvmrc
+nvm use

-make init # installs dependencies and creates .env files

-make start-local # starts containers for local development
+# installs dependencies, creates .env files, starts containers for local development
+make dev

+# if you need to rebuild containers
+make build dev

+# with logs
+make build dev logs

+# for further commands, see makefile
+make
 ```